The Master Mariner, Book 1: Running Proud: Plot summary

 After six months in prison, he meets Lucy, one-time servant in Pepys’s house, who claims to know a man who may be able to get him released.
 The anonymous man duly arrives.
 He is seeking sailors, and offers Lawe a job which he has no option but to take.
-He must agree to serve for five years on a ship and pay his first two year’s wages and bonuses to the agent.
+He must agree to serve for five years on a ship and pay his first two years' wages and bonuses to the agent.
 The man arranges, by bribery, for Lawe to walk out of prison; he is now a fugitive debtor and effectively an outlaw.
 He is spirited away to Bristol, where he joins the ship.

 He finds himself doing backbreaking, filthy and highly dangerous work with a motley crew on the longboat of Consuela, a Portuguese ship fishing for cod on the Grand Banks of Newfoundland.

 At the end of the season, the captain, impressed with Lawe, invites him to rejoin the ship when they return for the next season.
 Lawe and several colleagues are left in the port of St John’s, with basic accommodation and food and fuel supplies.
 For the rest, they must trade with local Indians.
 The fleet sails to Europe with a huge cargo of dried and salted cod.

 Lawe, Trail, Bac and Jorgensen, a giant yellow-maned Dane who claims descent from Vikings, live in a small hut, as do the other men who have elected to stay behind.
 Food runs short and they barely survive by trading with a local Indian, whom they name ‘Sitting Mouse’, as he never speaks.

 Jorgensen is persuaded by Pierre Dulac, a visiting coureur de bois, to visit his store of furs for trade.
 When Jorgenson does not return, Lawe seeks him out and finds him horribly mutilated and close to death.
 Lawe and Bac manage to get the broken body back to their hut, but Trail has deserted with the remaining food supplies.

 Lawe and Bac cover Jorgenson’s body with a stone cairn.
 In the Spring, when the ice starts to melt, they launch the body on a raft out to sea in an imitation of a Viking burial, as Jorgensen had wanted.